ntq-lab/best-practice-ftw/csharp/csharp-coding-conventions.md

 Refer MSND [Naming Guidelines](https://msdn.microsoft.com/en-us/library/ms229002(v=vs.110).aspx)

 ## Layout Conventions
-Good layout uses formatting to emphasize the structure of your code and to make the code easier to read.
-Microsoft examples and samples conform to the following conventions:
 * Use the default Code Editor settings (smart indenting, four-character indents, tabs saved as spaces).
 * Write only one statement per line.
 * Write only one declaration per line.